See our other articles about graduation ceremonies, how to dress and my other graduation tips.

-If his AIT is at the same post, it is possible that he will be given the weekend off after he has processed into the next school.
-It is hard to say for sure as every AIT is different and the instructors all handle things differently.
+If his AIT is at the same post, he may be given the weekend off after he has been processed into the next school.
+It is hard to say for sure, as every AIT is different, and the instructors handle things differently.

 Signing Out Soldier After Graduation

-It will only be me and my mom going along to his graduation because his parents cannot afford the plane ticket along with all the costs.
+It will only be me and my mom going to his graduation because his parents cannot afford the plane ticket and all the costs.
 Will I be able to check him out for the day, or will we have to stay on base?

 This can vary from one drill sergeant to the next and one post to the next.
 Many times, even if this rule is in place, most have been able to get around it.

 Seeing Soldier for First Time at Graduation

 I can’t be the only one to have felt extreme nervousness about it.
-Up until now (the half way point) the thought of seeing him has made me so happy I could cry.
-Now I feel anxious, like what if I get there and he changed?
+Until now (the halfway point), the thought of seeing him has made me so happy I could cry.
+Now I feel anxious, like what if I got there and he changed?

-I am most likely just letting my imagination get the best of me but it would be nice to hear someone else who has gone through it say the same thing.
+I am probably just letting my imagination get the best of me, but it would be nice to hear someone else who has gone through it say the same thing.

 There is too much free time to analyze every aspect of the relationship.
 Rest assured that he will be different.
-Basic training does change them but I’ve yet to talk to anyone who feels like the change is negative.
+Basic training does change them, but I’ve yet to talk to anyone who feels like the change is negative.

-They do a lot of maturing during training and you will see a much more professional and self-assured person when you arrive at graduation.
+They do a lot of maturing during training, and you will see a much more professional and self-assured person when you arrive at graduation.
 You will be able to see that sense of accomplishment on his face.

-I think the initial nervous feeling is always there whether its reuniting after a long training or deployment.
+I think the initial nervous feeling is always there, whether it’s reuniting after a long training or deployment.
 But it doesn’t take long to get back into the old swing of things.
 It will soon be like you were never apart.